shaoshitong/G_VBSM_Dataset_Condensation/README.md

 - [x] Data synthesis and evaluation phases can be trained in parallel.
 - [x] Remove the configuration that the random number `seed` must be the same in soft label generation and evaluation phases.
 - [x] Accuracy presentation on the training set is added in soft label generation phase.
-- [x] The storage image format is changed from `jpg` to `png` because `jpg` is lossy compressed.
-However, this change did not change the accuracy of SRe2L and G-VBSM.
 - [x] Add `DataLoaderX` in [ImageNet-1k-Evaluation](.\Branch_full_ImageNet_1k\train\train_FKD_parallel.py) to accelerate training in evaluation phase.
 - [x] TIMM package was added to evaluate on the unseen cross-architecture models `DeiT-Tiny` and `Swin-Tiny`.